Project Update

 Early community engagement and technical investigations have helped to inform the place strategy and accompanying structure plan, and nine different sub-precincts.
 The structure plan is a high-level spatial plan that identifies the precinct boundary and locations of infrastructure and desired land uses such as housing, commercial, sport and entertainment, and open space.

-A rezoning plan prepared by the NSW Government which is informed by the Broadmeadow Place Strategy will seek to rezone certain parcels of government-owned land and unlock housing supply.
+A rezoning plan (Explanation of Intended Effect) prepared by the NSW Government which is informed by the Broadmeadow Place Strategy will seek to rezone certain parcels of government-owned land and unlock housing supply.
 This will catalyse development and signifies the first step in realising the long-term vision of the place strategy.
-To find out more and have your say on rezoning plan, visit the NSW Government Planning Portal.
+To find out more about the rezoning plan, visit the NSW Government Planning Portal.

 Game changers for the precinct include: